NihadZeidan/data-structures-and-algorithms/javascript/code-challenges/linkedList/README.md

     - `toString()` : return a string of the linked list values in format of "{ a } -> { b } -> { c } -> NULL".

     - `findPosition()` : return the position of the value you are looking for (for example head at position 1).

+- I created custom Error by defining it as a class constructor that gives a customized message each time it will be thrown.

 #### [Classes](javascript/code-challenges/linkedList/linked-list.js)